 Many tiny houses are built on trailers and are easily mobile.
 However, our modern chattel houses are firmly rooted into the ground.
 The original chattel house was built to be disassembled and moved from location to location.
 But newer models are now designed and built with more security and safety in mind.
 These new and improved chattel house structures are designed to withstand strong weather systems.

 The Perfect Plot of Land

 To build a chattel house you will first need a plot of land that can accommodate your desired home.
 Land prices vary based on the location, but you can source smaller lots to keep your costs to a minimum.
 Before you purchase a piece of land, remember to check with the authorities to find out what types of homes can be built on your chosen lot.
-Lots will be pricier in specific areas such as close to the beach, on a hill withe a view or close to shopping areas and amenities.
-It also suggested that you speak to residents in the neighbourhood to get more information on the area.
+Lots will be pricier in specific areas such as close to the beach, on a hill with a view or close to shopping areas and amenities.
+It also recommended that you speak to residents in the neighbourhood to get more information on the area.

 A Modern Chattel House Plan

 The chattel house plan that you decide to purchase should include all of the important plans required to build your home.
 Modern Chattel house plans for sale on this site include all of the necessary building plans as well as suggestions to make your home comfortable and efficient.
 Each plan package includes a floor plan, a framing plan, exterior elevations, roof plans, foundation plans, an electrical plan, engineering section and a landscaping plan.
 Materials lists, window and door schedules and construction notations are also included at no additional cost.